intel/meta-acrn/docs/dm-verity.md

 ```

-On Boot of *wic.acrn image, rootfs filesystem will be Read-only.
+On Boot of *.wic image, rootfs filesystem will be Read-only.